Linhua-Sun/p4-phylogenetics/INSTALL.rst

 executables (sphinx-build et al) had `-27` on the end of the name.
 See the Sphinx Makefile for making the Sphinx docs, where it says how to use executables with non-standard names.
 Or just change the names.

+Another Update:  I've had better luck building my own Python 2.7 from source.

 **Preparations for the full install on Linux**

-On my Ubuntu box, I installed gsl-devel and python26-numpy, if I recall correctly.
-Correct me if I'm wrong.

 If the installation process complains about lack of Python.h, then you need what on Ubuntu would be called 'python-dev' or some such, which is not included in the default Ubuntu 10.04.
-On my Ubuntu box, I think by installing python26-numpy it may have installed python-dev as a dependency.

 Someone kindly wrote to say that that they had recently installed p4 on a 64-bit Ubuntu 11.04, and had to::